 How do you request information on behalf of someone else?

 There are some circumstances under which the College will consider a request of personal data on behalf of another individual.
 These are:

 This is also known as ‘the right to be forgotten’.
 This is not an absolute right and will only apply in certain circumstances.
 Please read the guidance on the right to erasure before submitting a request.

 You have the right to request the restriction or suppression of your personal data.
 As with the right to be forgotten, this is not an absolute right and will only apply in certain circumstances.
 Please read the guidance on the right to restrict processing before submitting a request.

 Should we restrict processing for an individual, the College will be able to store the information but we will not be able to use it.

 The right to data portability allows you to obtain and reuse your personal data for your own purposes across difference services.
 It allows you to move, copy or transfer personal data easily from one IT system to another in a safe and secure way, without affecting its usability.

 The right of data portability only applied to information an individual has provided to the College.
-You can find further information on this right to data portability here.

 The GDPR gives you a right to object to the following: